-Her work is a unique expression of resilience incorporating a journey through activism and environmental adoration.
+Her work is a unique expression of resilience, incorporating a journey through activism and environmental adoration.

 She developed a strong bond with the natural environment and ran off into the wilderness for several decades, observing wildlife and growing commercial quantities of produce using draught horses as her farming companions.
 This is where these earthly foundations evolved from mud pies, caving and vegetable gardens to an immersive study of ceramics.

-Her arts practice has been a way of life and survival, always making and creating.
+Her art practice has been a way of life and survival, always making and creating.
 Her ceramics are exhibited daily in her kitchen sink where the evolution of skills and style can be experienced.
-She has had ceramic mentorship with Malcom Boyd and Tamasin Pepper and completed a Diploma of Ceramics with the Coffs Harbour Tafe in 2024.
+She has had ceramic mentorship with Malcolm Boyd and Tamasin Pepper and completed a Diploma of Ceramics with the Coffs Harbour Tafe in 2024.
 She has exhibited in the Furkin exhibition in Far East Gippsland, Tree-o Furniture Gallery and Urunga Art Space.
 Her work is original, bold and passionate.

 Established in 2021, the National Emerging Art Prize was created to provide an annual, highly visible national platform to identify, promote and support the most promising emerging visual and ceramic artists in Australia.